Allu Ramendran: Plot

 Ramendran now happy that his spike (Allu) nightmares are over rejoins his job, and on the first day while transporting a gun to the court gets a spike again.
 Alarmed, he and a fellow policeman will spot a person and chase him while the custodial gun gets stolen from the jeep.
 Ramendran is again on suspension and believes that Jithu has done this.
 During a local event, he spots Amruthesh, (he had relocated to Bangalore after the initial scuffle) and while following him is attacked by his goons.
 Jithu comes to save Ramendran and the lost gun is found with Amruthesh.
-Everything is finally settled and Jithu is married to Swathi.

-At last, Jithu and Ramendran set aside the differences and become family after the wedding.
-Finally, Ramendran is seen chasing a person whom he suspects of keeping a spike for the wedding vehicle of Swathi and Jithu.
-Jithu follows the chase with Ramendran as Jithu might be blamed for keeping the spike.
+In the end, Ramedran begrudgingly allows Jithu to marry Swathi, but still feels sour about the events.
+When Ramendran mentions that Jithu put spikes on the road 35 times, Jithu reveals that he only did it 18 times, having stopped his revenge after learning Ramendran was Swathi's brother.
+As everyone tries to guess who put all the remaining spikes, their car is hit by another hidden spike.
+Ramendran sees the real culprit, his face covered, and angrilly chases after him, while Jithu runs behind to help him, after Swathi warns him that he'll be blamed for this spike if he doesn't help.